Sunny Beach (wrestler): Later career and retirement (1993–2000)

 In June 1993, Allen had a series of matches with Diamond Dallas Page in Germany for World Wrestling's Superstars.
 On October 22, 1993, he wrestled on John Arezzi's annual "Weekend of Champions" supercard held at the Ramada Inn in New York City, teaming with The Power Twins in a six-man tag team match against Jason Knight, Metal Maniac and Tom Burton; Sunny Beach's team was victorious.
 A year later, Allen was among the original UWF alumni to appear for the promotion's final PPV at the MGM Grand Arena.
 On September 23, 1994, at UWF Blackjack Brawl, Allen defeated Dr. Feelgood (with Missy Hyatt) via disqualification to win the vacant UWF SportsChannel Television Championship.
 Allen, according to wrestling historian Georgiann Makropoulos, became owner of the UWF video library when Herb Abrams died two years later.

 Allen returned to New York where he remained involved in the local independent circuit for the rest of the decade.
 On March 25, 1995, Allen wrestled Primo Carnera III at an Eastern Shores Wrestling show in Southampton, New York.
 That same year, he brought Guillotine LeGrande into the industry by employing him to work as security for his shows.
 Allen's then partner, Dave Power, introduced LeGrande to the group who would eventually train him: Paul Lauria, Mike Norman, Craig Casey and Mikey Whipwreck.
+On July 2, 1995 he defeated Nikolai Volkoff by disqualification in Venezuela.